maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 ### Step 1: Base Color Selection

-> With colors you can set a mood, attract attention, or make a statement.
-You can use color to energize, or to cool down.
-By selecting the right color scheme, you can create an ambiance of elegance, warmth or tranquility, or you can convey an image of playful youthfulness.
-Color can be your most powerful design element if you learn to use it effectively.

-\- [Basic color schemes - Introduction to Color Theory][Color Theory]

-Wow, that quote certainly says something.
-Obviously a color scheme is powerful so to start let's choose a base color, and to do so I'm going to borrow from a [technique][Adjectives] we used in the Font Family section of this chapter.
+Of the first step in creating a color palette is to choose a base color, and to do so I'm going to borrow from a [technique][Adjectives] we used in the Font Family section of this chapter.
 Here is the list of adjectives used to choose a typeface:

 1. Clean
 2. Reliable